theseashell/NumberFetcher/README.md

 Then you need the time difference between readouts.
 Because tesseract needs at least around .7 seconds to get the numbers from the image, it is useful to just chose 1.0 seconds to be on the safe side.
 When you klick on "Start" the software will start to display your chosen number in a trendline.
 If it does not work please have a look in the command line and the python file.
-Maybe you can figure it out.
+Maybe you can figure it out.\
+If you want to see the change in a variable, mark the "Difference?" checkbox.
+Always press stop and then clear if you want to change something.

 ## What environment is this tested in?